 Education, Schooling, and Society (ESS)

 The University's interdisciplinary minor in Education, Schooling, and Society (ESS) studies the role of education from both national and international perspectives using the tools of the liberal arts and social sciences.
-ESS applies diverse approaches to crucial questions in education: about the quality of schools, both public and Catholic; the degree to which families have adequate choices to ensure that their children flourish; and education in the context of society, nationally and globally.
+ESS applies diverse approaches to crucial questions in education: the quality of schools, both public and Catholic; the degree to which families have adequate choices to ensure that their children flourish; and education in the context of society, nationally and globally.

 The director of the ESS minor program is Nicole McNeil, ACE Associate Professor of Psychology and an Institute for Educational Initiatives (IEI) Fellow.